Background pattern

 Prevention of surgical wound infections in adults after colon or rectal surgery.

-2. What you need to know before starting to use Ertapenem Cipla
+2. What you need to know before you use Ertapenem Cipla

 Do not use Ertapenem Cipla:

-• if you are allergic to ertapenem or any of the other ingredients of this medicine (listed in section6).
+• if you are allergic to ertapenem or any of the other components of this medication (listed in section 6).

 • if you are allergic to antibiotics, such as penicillins, cephalosporins, or carbapenems (used to treat various infections).